janko/rodauth-rails/README.md

 For the list of configuration methods provided by Rodauth, see the [feature documentation].

-The `rails` feature rodauth-rails uses is customizable as well, here is the list of its configuration methods:
+The `rails` feature rodauth-rails loads is customizable as well, here is the list of its configuration methods:

 | Name                        | Description                                                        |